 (COMPANY NAME) Information Centre (UNIC) Tokyo has been serving as a communication arm of the UN for over 50 years since its establishment in April 1958.
 From the information provided every day by the UN Headquarters, UNIC Tokyo selects topics of interest to the Japanese people and distributes them in Japanese.
 The office translates key documents, such as Secretary-General's messages, press releases, and background documents, which is disseminated through various channels, including websites, e-mail, social media and blogs.
 UNIC Tokyo also focuses on outreach activities, providing guidance on visits to the UN, and organizing events for middle and high school students.
 Other key functions of UNIC Tokyo include organizing press conferences and interviews for the Secretary-General and other senior UN officials visiting Japan, and contributing articles to the press on critical issues facing the UN.

 UNIC Tokyo provides an internship programme that exposes young people to the work of the (COMPANY NAME) and provides opportunities to participate in the day-to-day activities of UNIC to help promote greater public awareness, knowledge and understanding in Japan of the (COMPANY NAME).
-There are generally 2-4 interns in our office at a time.
+There are generally 2-4 interns in the office.
 Interns will be supervised primarily by the Information Officer.
 Other staff will also provide guidance and supervision for tasks related to their areas.

 Currently, staff and interns of UNIC Tokyo are mostly telecommuting as a part of the measures taken for COVID-19.
 The resumption of the full operation in the office will be decided in accordance to the building manager's guidance, the guidance of the Department of Global Communications, and the situation of COVID-19 in Tokyo area.
 During telecommuting, staff and intern communicate via email and through online meeting on a daily basis.

-Internship is for a minimum of four months and can be extended up to six months, starting from August 2021.
-Interns work five days per week from Monday to Friday at 9:30-17:30.
+Internship is full-time and UNPAID for a minimum of four months and can be extended up to six months, starting from March 2022.
+Interns work five days per week from Monday to Friday at 9:30-17:30 JST.
 In the case of students, part-time (at least three days a week) will be considered.